Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Kansas City has combined with its opponents to put up more than 51.5 points in six of 11 games this season.
+- Kansas City's games this season have gone over 52 points six of 11 times.

-- Las Vegas' games have gone over 51.5 points in four of eight chances this season.
+- So far this season, 50% of Las Vegas' games (4/8) have had more combined points than Sunday's total of 52.

-- The two teams combine to score 49.1 points per game, 2.4 less than the total in this contest.
+- The combined points per game average of the two teams, 49.1, is 2.9 points fewer than Sunday's over/under.

-- This contest's over/under is 2.7 points above the 48.8 these two squads combine to surrender per game this season.
+- These two squads combine to allow 48.8 points per game, 3.2 fewer than this contest's over/under.

-- The 51.5 total in this game is 3.9 points above the 47.6 average total in Raiders games this season.
+- The 52 total in this game is 4.4 points higher than the 47.6 average total in Raiders games this season.

 Chiefs stats and trends